trappitsch/box/docs/guide.md

 An information about this will be printed.

-To re-copy the local source into the `build` folder, the `box` project needs to be cleaned first.
+To re-copy the local source into the `build` folder, the `boxer` project needs to be cleaned first.
 Then run `box package -p LOCAL_SOURCE` again, where `LOCAL_SOURCE` is the path to the local source as described above.